xonyne/intranetbot/README.md

 # Personal Intranet Bot
-.NET Core web application which delivers context information for your Office 365calendar events.
+.NET Core web application which delivers context information for your Office 365 calendar events.

 Needs Microsoft work or school account to run.